 Plunge into the “Groene Hart” (green heart), a pleasant rural area of low-lying polders with peat meadows and grazing cattle.
 It’s a flat, open, spacious landscape where church spires and windmills touch the horizon and clouds are reflected in lakes and canals.
 Your bicycle holiday ends in Amsterdam, famous for its gorgeous 400-year-old canal district.
 This city is brimming with things to see and do.
 As always, street artists and performers draw crowds on Dam, Leidseplein and Rembrandtplein.
 A new attraction is “Het Grachtenhuis” (Museum of the Canals).
 Have you been to the renovated Rijksmuseum and Maritime Museum?

-Would the 80 km be too long for you then you can split this day by booking an extra overnight in Woerden (38 km and 48 km).
+Would the 79 km be too long for you then you can split this day by booking an extra overnight in Woerden (38 km and 48 km).
 Another option is to do the first or the last stretch by train.
 The cycling route is then only 56 or 53 km.

-Only on Saturdays and Sundays from April 10th until May 3rd and from September 4th until September 20th.
+Only on Friday, Saturdays and Sundays from April 10th until May 3rd and from September 4th until September 20th.